ansible/awx/INSTALL.md

 You will also need to have the `oc` command in your PATH.
 The `install.yml` playbook will call out to `oc` when logging into, and creating objects on the cluster.

-The default resource requests per-pod requires:

-> Memory: 6GB
-> CPU: 3 cores

-This can be tuned by overriding the variables found in [/installer/openshift/defaults/main.yml](/installer/openshift/defaults/main.yml).
+The default resource requests per-pod can be tuned by overriding the variables found in [/installer/roles/kubernetes/defaults/main.yml](/installer/roles/kubernetes/defaults/main.yml).
 Special care should be taken when doing this as undersized instances will experience crashes and resource exhaustion.

 For more detail on how resource requests are formed see: [https://docs.openshift.com/container-platform/latest/dev_guide/compute_resources.html#dev-compute-resources](https://docs.openshift.com/container-platform/latest/dev_guide/compute_resources.html#dev-compute-resources)